mqttjs/mqtt-connection/README.md

 of the form `["topic1", "topic2"]`

 #### Connection#pingreq #pingresp #disconnect(options, [callback])
-Send an MQTT `[pingreq, pingresp, disconnect]` packet.
+Send a MQTT `[pingreq, pingresp, disconnect]` packet.

 #### Event: 'connect'
 `function(packet) {}`

-Emitted when an MQTT connect packet is received by the client.
+Emitted when a MQTT connect packet is received by the client.

 `packet` is an object that may have the following properties: